elastic-hub/elastichub-content/README.md

 ---
-title: "ElasticHub Content Repository"
+title: README
-description: "A collection of content and resources for ElasticHub."
+description: A collection of content and resources for ElasticHub
 layout: web
 ---